 - participation in employment and training programs, in accordance with 18 NYCRR Part 385.
 For individuals who are determined to be non-exempt from such programs, this includes looking for work, engaging in training, accepting jobs and work assignments, and participating in rehabilitative services, as assigned by the SSD.
-The penalty for failure to comply with these requirements willfully and without good cause is a pro rata reduction in the family's TA benefit, including THA.
-The first non-compliance for a household with dependent children results in the penalty until compliance with TA work requirements.
-Subsequent failures to comply results in durational sanctions pursuant to 18 NYCRR 385.12, in addition to the requirement that the recipient demonstrate compliance with employment requirements; - participation in the child support enforcement program as required in sections 18 NYCRR 351.2(e) (2), 369.2(b) and 370.2(c)(9).
+The penalty for failure to comply with these requirements willfully and without good cause is a pro rata reduction in the family's TA benefit, including THA, for the time periods established in Social Services Law (SSL) 342 and 342-a; - participation in the child support enforcement program as required in sections 18 NYCRR 351.2(e) (2), 369.2(b) and 370.2(c)(9).
 The penalty for failure to comply with these requirements is a 25% reduction in the family's TA standard of need until compliance; - application for SSI as required in sections 369.2(h) and 370.2(b)(5).
 The penalty for failure to comply with this requirement is the removal of that individual (incremental sanction) from the family's TA grant (if the individual refuses to apply for himself/herself or for another member of the TA household); - location and utilization of resources as required in section 351.2(e).
 These resources include, but are not limited to, individual or family financial assets, income from employment, pensions, work-related benefits, health insurance, small business, real and personal property, securities, cash on hand, bank accounts, insurance, trust funds, estate settlements, service members' benefits, in-kind income, contributions from relatives and friends, support orders, eligibility for or receipt of benefits, services and social resources available through family relationships and community programs.
 The penalty for failure to comply with this requirement is the ineligibility of the entire case.